 1. Build Emotional Awareness

-I like students to also understand how the intensity of feelings can change.
+I like students to understand how the intensity of feelings can change.
 Annoyed is different than furious, but they are both forms of anger.
 Concerned is different than terrified, but they are both forms of worry.

 Lastly, you want them to make it personal and talk about how they feel most of the time.
 Are there certain extreme emotions they feel often?
 Ones they feel rarely?
 How do they feel when they wake up most mornings?